-- If previously undetected Aboriginal heritage sites, objects or suspected features are located within the study area, the processes outlined in the Unanticipated Discovery Plan should be followed (see Appendix 3).
-A copy of the Unanticipated Discovery Plan (UDP) should be retained by Council.
-All personnel should be made aware of the Unanticipated Discovery Plan and their obligations under the Aboriginal Heritage Act 1975 (the Act). - Copies of this report should be submitted to Aboriginal Heritage Tasmania (AHT) and the Aboriginal Heritage Council (AHC) for review and comment.
+If, during the course of proposed future development works, previously undetected archaeological sites or objects are located, the processes outlined in the Unanticipated Discovery Plan should be followed (see Appendix 3).
+A copy of the Unanticipated Discovery Plan should be kept on site during all ground disturbance and development work.
+All personnel should be made aware of the Unanticipated Discovery Plan and their obligations under the Aboriginal Heritage Act 1975 (the Act).
+Under section 10(3) of the Act, a person shall, as soon as practicable after finding a relic, inform the Director or an authorised officer of the find.